 In collaboration with our health service provider International SOS, we conduct awareness programmes and run campaigns addressing health risks such as mental health, cardiovascular disease and diabetes, and infectious diseases.
 These programmes are developed reflecting public health risks in Mongolia and results of our studies of Oyu Tolgoi population.

-Some health and wellbeing initiatives are:
+Health and wellbeing initiatives include:

 - Coordinating health improvement programmes with food services and seasonal wellness campaigns